Rejoice-Okafor/Secure-Cloud-Architecture/README.md

-# Secure Cloud Architecture for Azure Web Applications
+# Secure Cloud Architecture for Web/Mobile Applications

 This project demonstrates a secure cloud-native architecture for the secure deployment of a mobile application using Microsoft security solutions.
 It follows the principles of Zero Trust, least privilege access, defense in depth and identity-based security.